niolabs/docs/docs/getting_started/locally.md

 ## Requirements

 * Python 3.4.5 or 3.5.2
-* A n.io binary python wheel
+* A n.io binary Python wheel

-Running the n.io platform requires either python version `3.4.5` or `3.5.2`.
-Other versions of python 3.4 may work, but python 3.5.3 and above do not work.
-If you see `Bad magic number` errors when running a n.io binary, it is likely caused by an incompatible version of python.
+Running the n.io platform requires either Python version `3.4.5` or `3.5.2`.
+Other versions of Python 3.4 may work, but Python 3.5.3 and later do not work.
+If you see `Bad magic number` errors when running a n.io binary, it is likely caused by an incompatible version of Python.

-You will need a python `.whl` file to install the n.io binary.
+You will need a Python `.whl` file to install the n.io binary.
 This should have been provided to you as part of your license agreement.
 Reach out to n.io support if you need a new wheel file.

 ## Installation